ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 ## 🏛 **Final Reflection: The Limits of Political Leadership**

-Radio Palme is not a **tribute** to Palme’s legacy, nor is it an **nostalgia project** in search of the perils of mertyrdom.
+Radio Palme is not only a **tribute** to Palme’s legacy, nor a **nostalgia project** in search of the perils of martyrdom.
 Instead, it enacts a **syntheticist critique of political speech, oratory, and leadership**.

 **What happens when ideology is trained rather than inherited?**
 **Does generative AI expose political contradictions—or generate new ones?**